 At CIBC, we go to great lengths to protect your personal information and ensure CIBC Online Banking® is secure.
 If you ever doubt the legitimacy of any email or text message claiming to originate from CIBC, call CIBC Online Banking at 1-888-872-2422.

 - Solicited messages that respond to client's requests

 - One-time verification codes used to complete online banking transactions

 - Online banking alerts that clients have subscribed to

 - Messages that have live links to other CIBC marketing content, but only written URLs (non-live links) to a website

 CIBC does not send emails:

-- Unsolicited messages asking customers to provide, confirm or update personal records
+- Unsolicited messages asking clients to provide, confirm or update personal records

-- Containing no information about why a customer is receiving email
+- Without information about why a client is receiving the email

-Canada's Department of Public Safety and Emergency Preparedness and the United States Department of Justice recommend these 3 steps to defend against phishing schemes: Recognize it, Report it and Stop it.
+Canada's Department of Public Safety and Emergency Preparedness and the United States Department of Justice recommend these 3 steps to defend against phishing schemes: Recognize it.
+Report it.
+Stop it.